mihailmirza98/DropoutToRegularizationCNN/README.md

 DATASET
 ------------

-You can download the training dataset dogs-v-cats by address:
+You can download the training dataset dogs-vs-cats by address:

       https://www.kaggle.com/c/dogs-vs-cats